-Millet and sugarcane aphid: Hybrid pearl millet is considered a poor host of sugarcane aphid, see "Hybrid Pearl Millet: An alternative to sugarcane aphid-susceptible sorghum family forages," http://lubbock.tamu.edu In general HPM may have a few SCA, but they don't colonize very well.
-Some reports in 2015 initially reported that millet was highly susceptible to SCA, but the millet tested was a garden store variety, and subsequent tests with commercial millets show much less damage than for sorghums.
-Millets should still be examined for SCA.
-One commercial HPM field was treated in 2015 in Hale Co., but survey work in 2016 with adjacent rows of HPM and grain sorghum, a few small colonies of SCA were found, but no damage to the crop when there were hundreds to thousands of SCA on the sorghum leaves.
+Millet and sorghum aphid: Hybrid pearl millet is considered a poor host of sorghum aphid, see "Hybrid Pearl Millet: An alternative to sorghum aphid-susceptible sorghum family forages," http://lubbock.tamu.edu In general HPM may have a few sorghum aphids, but they don't colonize very well.
+Some reports in 2015 initially reported that millet was highly susceptible to sorghum aphids, but the millet tested was a garden store variety, and subsequent tests with commercial millets show much less damage than for sorghums.
+Millets should still be examined for sorghum aphids.
+One commercial HPM field was treated in 2015 in Hale Co., but survey work in 2016 with adjacent rows of HPM and grain sorghum, a few small colonies of sorghum aphids were found, but no damage to the crop when there were hundreds to thousands of sorghum aphids on the sorghum leaves.
+AgriLife Extension field assessment in 2016 found that sorghum aphids in several HPMs were 0.7 to 3.0% of what was found in adjacent heavily infested grain sorghum.